pwgbots/linny-r/README.md

    target="_blank">https://www.ibm.com/products/ilog-cplex-optimization-studio</a>

 When running a model, Linny-R will try to execute the command line application `cplex`.
-It will look for this application in the directory specified in the environment variable PATH on your computer.
+It will look for this application in the directory specified in the environment variable PATH or more specifically in the environment variable CPLEX_STUDIO_BINARIES<em>nnnn</em>
+(where _nnnn_ denotes the CPLEX version number) on your computer.

 When installing CPLEX, please accept the default file locations that are proposed by the installer.
 Then do **not** move CPLEX files to some other directory, as this is bound to cause problems.